tiprankstipranks

 Debt & Financing - Risk 1

-Purchase of our Simoa instruments requires a significant capital investment which can impact sales in times of constrained spending.
+Purchase of our instruments by our customers requires a significant capital investment which can impact sales in times of constrained spending.

-The purchase of our Simoa instruments requires a significant investment by our customers, and a reduction in capital spending by potential customers can result in lower instrument sales.
-During periods of constrained capital spending, potential instrument customers may instead choose to engage our Accelerator lab or an outside lab, or may use another instrument platform that they already have or that is less expensive than the Simoa instruments.
-We believe that a constrained capital funding environment resulted in softness in instrument sales throughout 2024 and that this constrained spending environment will continue into 2025.
+The purchase of our instruments requires a significant investment by our customers, and a reduction in capital spending by potential customers can result in lower instrument sales.
+During periods of constrained capital spending, potential instrument customers may instead choose to engage our Accelerator Laboratory or an outside lab, or may use another instrument platform that they already have or that is less expensive than our instruments.
+We believe that in 2025 rapidly changing macro-economic conditions resulting from reductions in US federal research funding, reductions in research and development spending by larger pharmaceutical customers, and the impacts of new import tariffs contributed to a constrained capital funding environment that resulted in softness in instrument sales.
+We expect these macro-economic factors to continue into 2026.

 Corporate Activity and Growth - Risk 1